 Named for the Sioux Tribe of American Indians and the waterfalls of the Big Sioux River.
-Scenic Falls Park encompasses 123 acres and is located in historic downtown.
+Scenic Falls Park encompasses over 128 acres and is located in historic downtown.
 A triple-waterfall spills an average of 7,400 gallons of water over a 100 foot drop each second.
 Falls Park is home to a visitor information center, five-story viewing tower, gift shop, and historic ruins.
 Falls Overlook Café, a renovated hydroelectric building offers great tour centered lunch options.

 Old Courthouse Museum

 Explore Midwestern history at the Old Courthouse Museum.
 Completed in 1893, this Richardsonian Romanesque building includes a landmark clock tower, circuit courtroom and 16 wall murals painting from 1915-1917.
 This beautifully restored Quartzite building features three floors of regional history exhibits including several exhibits dedicated to the American Indians of the area.